probcomp/Gen.jl/docs/src/ref/choice_maps.md

 from_array
 address_set
 ```
-Note that none of these methods mutate the assignment.
+Note that none of these methods mutate the choice map.

 Choice maps also provide `Base.isempty`, which tests of there are no random
-choices in the assignment, and `Base.merge`, which takes two assignments, and
+choices in the choice map, and `Base.merge`, which takes two choice maps, and
-returns a new assignment containing all random choices in either assignment.
+returns a new choice map containing all random choices in either choice map.
-It is an error if the assignments both have values at the same address, or if
+It is an error if the choice maps both have values at the same address, or if
-one assignment has a value at an address that is the prefix of the address of a
+one choice map has a value at an address that is the prefix of the address of a
-value in the other assignment.
+value in the other choice map.

-## Dynamic Choice Map
+## Mutable Choice Maps

-One concrete assignment type is `DynamicChoiceMap`, which is mutable.
-Users construct `DynamicChoiceMaps` and populate them for use as observations or constraints, e.g.:
+A mutable choice map can be constructed with [`choicemap`](@ref), and then populated:
 ```julia
 choices = choicemap()
 choices[:x] = true